Camderman106/Nemo/Nemo/ReadMe.md

 ﻿# Nemo Financial Modelling Framework
 This is a project that I built for myself in order to learn about how financial modelling tools work, specifically in the context of life insurance.

 Modelling software packages in this world are generally based on Columns and Scalars.
-And they are used to project cashflows, risks, and other business metrics into the future.
+And project cashflows, risks, and other business metrics into the future.

 They are used for SII reporting, reserving, scenario stress testing, IFRS17 reporting and more.
 However they are general purpose so they can be used for almsot anything